 The interest owed on the first installment of this loan is $ 1,808.33.
 As the payout will be $ 999, $ 809.33 ($ 1,808.33 – $ 999) will be added to the principal.
 Since this mortgage will have an increasing principal rather than decreasing, it is called a negative amortization mortgage.

-Now, you pay!
+Now you pay!

-With the terms of this mortgage, it would accumulate $ 32,316.76 more debt over 3 years, which when added to the $ 310,000 original mortgage, totals $ 342,316.76 principal owed.
-When the negative amortization period of the mortgage ends, the mortgage becomes a regular mortgage.
-In this case, that happens after 3 years.
-Then, there is 27 years left to pay the $ 342,316.76 owed at 7%.
+With the terms of this mortgage, he would accumulate $ 32,316.76 in additional debt over 3 years, which, added to the original mortgage of $ 310,000, adds up to $ 342,316.76 in principal owed.
+When the negative mortgage amortization period ends, the mortgage becomes a regular mortgage.
+In this case, it happens after 3 years.
+Then there are 27 years left to pay the $ 342,316.76 owed at 7%.
 This would take a monthly payment of $ 2,354.51.
-A far cry from $ 999 a month!
+Far from $ 999 per month!

 Watch out!
 Negative Amortization can blow up in your face!

-Then the lawyer gave the young man a good boot in the pants and warned him, “That was an attention getter!”
-When you see an advertisement for a mortgage which offers a large loan with a very small monthly payment required, that too is an attention getter.
-So beware, if you have a mortgage that is anything other than a fixed rate mortgage, after it gets your attention, it might just turn around, and like Sheriff Justice, give you a real good kick in the pants.
+Then the lawyer gave the young man a good boot in his pants and warned him: “It was a source of attention!”
+When you see an ad for a mortgage that offers a large loan with a very small monthly payment required, that also attracts attention.
+So beware, if you have a mortgage other than a fixed rate mortgage after you catch your eye, that could change and, like Sheriff Justice, gives you a really good kick.